Is dry fasting the ultimate biohack to reverse biological aging and health conditions or an unsafe fad?

 How long is the recovery period?

 Doubling the time of the fast is a good rule of thumb.
-For example, if you fasted for 2 days, you should take 4 days to recover.
-Gradually introduce food to your system while adding electrolytes, multivitamins, and similar key nutrients
+For example, if you fasted for 2 days, you will take at least 4 days to recover.
+The longer the fast, the more important the recovery protocol.
+Generally, gradually introduce liquid.
+After it’s tolerated, slowly introduce food.
+Key nutrients like electrolyte supplements are especially helpful.

-Why do I pee a lot when dry fasting?
+Why do I still pee a lot when dry fasting?

-When you start dry fasting, you might urinate more frequently because your body is naturally releasing large amounts of water and salt.
+When you start dry fasting, you might urinate more frequently because your body still produces “metabolic water” as a byproduct of the energy creation process (during aerobic respiration in mitochondria).

 Can I exercise while dry fasting?

-Yes.
-Most healthy people can exercise during any type of fast.
-But when you’re doing a longer dry fast (more than 24 hours) or you’re still inexperienced, it’s best to keep your body well-rested
+Very light exercise is possible for most healthy people during any type of fast.
+But when you’re doing a longer dry fast (more than 24 hours) or you’re still inexperienced, it’s best to keep your body well-rested.

 Is dry fasting the cure-all panacea?